ma2sql/notebook/redis/redis.io/cluster_spec.md

 Master nodes with non-empty data sets can't be reset (since normally you want to reshard data to the other nodes).
 However, under special conditions when this is appropriate (e.g. when a cluster is totally destroyed with the intent of creating a new one), `FLUSHALL` must be executed before proceeding with the reset.

-Removing nodes from a cluster
+### Removing nodes from a cluster [IN PROGRESS]
----

 It is possible to practically remove a node from an existing cluster by resharding all its data to other nodes (if it is a master node) and shutting it down.
 However, the other nodes will still remember its node ID and address, and will attempt to connect with it.

 For this reason, when a node is removed we want to also remove its entry from all the other nodes tables.
 This is accomplished by using the `CLUSTER FORGET <node-id>` command.

 The command does two things: